 Who may I hire to connect my sprinklers to the PI?

 Any licensed landscape contractor.
 Check the yellow pages under landscapers for a recommendation.
-Please be advised that the cost to have a contractor connect your existing sprinkling system to the City’s new secondary water system should not be excessive.
-Before any works is done, obtain at least three appraisals.
+Please be advised that the cost to have a contractor connect your existing sprinkling system to the city’s secondary water system should not be excessive.
+Before any work is performed, obtain at least three appraisals.
 Also, please make certain that the contractor knows the proper procedure for connecting to the secondary system and that the proper inspections are requested.

 May I do the connection myself?

 Yes, providing you know the proper procedure for connecting to the secondary system and that the proper inspections are requested.
 Please contact the Public Works Department for instructions and answers to your questions.

 Cedar Hills has three sources of secondary water: a city well, the American Fork River, and Central Utah Project (CUP), which is Cedar Hills’ most reliable source.
 CUP provides the city with the opportunity to use a portion of the Colorado River.
 Read more.